 When we vetted our first dental office in 2016, we chose our first location based on several factors.
 Easy access from the U.S. border, highly trained and experienced dentists, sterilization procedures, quality of dental material that passed our 4-step vetting process, and experience with American patients.

-With affordable, high-quality a high priority, we decided to select easy access to dental offices in border towns near the southern states.
+With affordable, high-quality dental care a high priority, we decided to select easy access to dental offices in border towns near the southern states.
 In medical tourism, this is known as border-crossing dental tourism.
-Some people prefer border-crossing dental tourism, whereas others prefer to travel further into Mexico, seeking a more tropical destination so they can combine their dental treatment with a vacation.
+Some people prefer border-crossing dental tourism, whereas others prefer to travel further into Mexico, seeking a more tropical destination to combine their dental treatment with a vacation.

 The Pros and Cons of Border Crossing Medical/Dental Tourism

 If you live anywhere along the United States’ southern border, you’ll find Juarez, Los Algodones, and Tiujanna, well-known dental tourism hotspots.
 These locations don’t have the same tropical vacation appeal, but border towns are a great option if you are limited on time and don’t want to take an international flight.

 Border-crossing dental tourism is popular because you can cross the Mexico border from major cities and don’t have to stay overnight in Mexico.
 Another advantage is you can cross the border with an enhanced driver’s license and a copy of your birth certificateâ€”passports are not required.